1812 Ventura earthquake: San Cayetano Fault

-Santa Barbara would later be damaged by another earthquake in 1925, that earthquake triggered a moderate, non-destructive tsunami.
-That earthquake may have occurred along the Mesa Fault or the Santa Ynez Fault System.

 Impact and aftermath

-The first earthquake which may have been a foreshock, occurred at around 10:00–10:15 a.m..
-At Mission La Purisima, padres, soldiers, and Native Indians ran out of the mission's buildings.
-They were still outside when the mainshock struck fifteen minutes later.
-This time, the shaking intensity was much more violent.
-Bells of the mission church started ringing and the adobe walls began to fracture and collapse.
+At Mission La Purisima, padres, soldiers, and Native Indians ran out of the mission's buildings when a foreshock occurred.
+They were still outside when the mainshock struck 15 minutes later.
+Shaking from the mainshock was more intense.
+Bells of the mission church started ringing while its adobe walls began to fracture and collapse.
 At the mission, a large fissure carved through the slopes of a hill erupted mud and water.
+The foreshock likely prevented further deaths, as it startled many people out of their buildings.

-Damage was reported at Mission Santa Ines, Mission Santa Barbara, Santa Barbara Presidio, Mission San Buenaventura (Ventura), and Mission San Fernando as well.
+Damage was reported at Mission Santa Inés, Mission Santa Barbara, Santa Barbara Presidio, Mission San Buenaventura, and Mission San Fernando.
 One person was killed by a falling boulder at Agua Caliente.
 At the various missions, many houses, churches, chapels, and other structures totally collapsed.
 Three adobe buildings were destroyed by the advancing tsunami.
-At Mission San Buenaventura and Mission Santa Barbara, the destruction was great, and a native man died when a building collapsed on him during an aftershock.
+At Mission San Buenaventura and Mission Santa Barbara, the destruction was great, and a native person died when a building collapsed on him during an aftershock.

-The low death toll for this large earthquake was attributed to a foreshock which occurred 15 minutes before the mainshock.
-The foreshock had driven many people out of buildings that would collapse later.

 Devastation from this earthquake was comparable to the 1906 San Francisco and 1857 Fort Tejon earthquakes, but over a much smaller area.
 Frightened Chumash people on Santa Cruz and Santa Rosa islands fled to the mainland in their canoes and relocated there.
 For fears of another tsunami and aftershocks persisting, the missions were abandoned until April 1813.